lcdb/lcdb-wf/docs/decisions.rst

           )

 Here, it is important to have ``strand_arg`` be in the params.
-To understand why, imagine if instead we determined that argument inside the ``run:`` block, and then we changed the config file's stranded entry (``config["stranded"]``).
-Then this rule would NOT re-run because the code didn't change -- Snakemake does not *evaluate* the code in a ``run:`` block to determine if it changed.
+To understand why, imagine if we determined that argument inside the ``run:`` block instead of in params, and then we changed the config file's stranded entry (``config["stranded"]``).
+Even though we would want it to re-run (since the config changed), this rule would NOT re-run because the *code* didn't change -- Snakemake does not *evaluate* the code in a ``run:`` block to determine if it changed.
 However, it *does* evaluate the params.
 So in this case, it's necessary to keep the strand argument detection in the params to take advantage of this behavior, and correctly re-run the rule if the config's strand argument has changed.

 Next, we would want to decide whether *all* arguments should go in ``params:``.
 In this case, since we're sort of forced to split out ``strand_arg``, we might